Rifts in Rafts: Introduction

-In some situations the size of the failure zone can be tuned continuously from the atomic scale (as in an ideally brittle crack) to reach the system size without undergoing significant plastic deformation.
-In this case, the material rigidity was determined to be the control parameter~\cite{Driscoll10813}.
-As the rigidity of a material sheet is reduced, the width of the failure zone diverges and the speed of propagation decreases by several orders of magnitude.
+Material rigidity is also found to be a control parameter for the creation of wide failure zones~\cite{Driscoll10813}; as the rigidity is reduced, the width of the failure zone diverges and the crack-propagation speed decreases by several orders of magnitude.
 In those experiments and simulations, no rearrangement or bond creation was allowed once a bond was broken.
-Thus, because there was no rearrangement or change in material shape, it is not possible to describe such failure in terms of material ductility; in that case, the brittle / ductile distinction is inappropriate.
-We describe this as ``distributed failure'' because the damage is not confined to a small region of the sample.
+Thus, because there was no rearrangement or change in material shape, these systems cannot be described as ductile.

-In this paper, we investigate the distributed failure of a particle raft composed of sub-millimeter particles floating at an air-liquid surface as it is pulled apart.
-This is a particularly interesting system because (i) the particles are macroscopic, so that their individual motions can be resolved, (ii) the pulling speed can be varied over several orders of magnitude, and, most importantly, (iii) the particles can rearrange and find new neighbors as the rifts form and propagate.
-This allows direct observation of the relaxation.
-Although this, too, is an example of distributed failure, this system is distinct from the previous example because particle rearrangements occur during the failure process.
+In this paper, we investigate the failure during expansion of a particle raft composed of sub-millimeter particles floating at an air-liquid interface.
+This is a particularly interesting system because (i) the particles are macroscopic, so that their individual motions can be resolved to allow direct observation of the relaxation, (ii) the pulling speed can be varied over several orders of magnitude, (iii) the particles are coupled to a linearly deforming liquid substrate which does not store stress, (iv) as in the previous example, the failure can be distributed throughout the material, and most importantly (v) the particles can rearrange and find new neighbors as the rifts evolve.
+These systems are therefore distinct from those mentioned above: like them the failure occurs throughout the material but instead of simply breaking bonds, plastic deformation and rearrangement occurs throughout the raft.

-Our experiment reveals not only distributed failure but also a complex interaction between the pulling speed and the structural morphology of the failure.
-As the pulling speed increases, new rifts form throughout the raft as it breaks up into ever-finer structures until, at the highest strain rates, the structures reach the individual particle level.
-We interpret this behavior as a competition between the pulling speed and the microscopic dynamics of particle relaxation.
-We have developed a one-dimensional model in which a linear (in)stability analysis provides a good description of this behavior.
+Our experiment reveals that the expansion speed controls the structural morphology of the failure.
+As the speed increases, new rifts form as the raft breaks up into ever-finer structures until, at the highest strain rates, the structures reach the individual particle level.
+We determine that this behavior is a competition between the pulling speed and the microscopic dynamics of particle relaxation and have developed a one-dimensional linear (in)stability analysis which provides a good description of this behavior.